 Shortcrust Pastry – Easy & Quick Recipe

-Shortcrust pastry used to frighten me.
-I saw it as this shrinking, fragile nemesis only to be conquered by professional chefs.
+Shortcrust pastry used to SCARE me.
+I saw it as this shrinking, complicated fragile nemesis only to be conquered by professional chefs.
 In reality it’s so incredibly easy!
 It is really even easier to make than any cake.

 It’s super quick and in a few moments you have a crisp, golden, buttery piece of heaven!
 Not to mention all the possibilities for fillings and flavours!